ESSADIKINE/mapP/map-platform-backend/README.md

 # Map Platform Backend

-A Node.js/Express API for a SaaS-like mapping platform with projects, places, routes, and file uploads.
+A Node.js/Express API for a SaaS-like mapping platform with projects, places, routes, and image uploads.

+## Current Features

+- Project and place management (principal and secondary places)
+- Per-place media: either a 360° panorama URL or an external tour URL
+- Per-place logo image hosted on Cloudinary (replaces previous 3D model support)
+- Route calculation using OSRM
+- Export a static bundle referencing CDN libraries

 ## Setup Instructions